AMINE-ADJ/rfsim/doc/rfsimulator_pub_sub/rfsim_pub_sub.md

 See the following diagram:
 ![Rfsim pubsub architecture](rfsim-pubsub-architecture.jpg)

+This setup has been tested with up to 40 UEs running on a machine equipped with 64 CPUs.

 # Build

 NB : If you want to test with higher number of UEs than 16 UEs,  In `<path to oai sources>/openairinterface5g/common/openairinterface5g_limits.h`